Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 • Structured routines help reduce overwhelm and improve organization.

-• Positive reinforcement encourages consistent behavior changes.
+• Positive reinforcement encourages consistent behavior changes and builds confidence.

 • Consistent behavioral strategies help individuals develop long-term coping skills.